-It is our intention that each student who applies for entry to Sixth Form is treated as an individual and that opportunities are made available for personal interviews as required.
-Personal tutors, academic staff and careers advisors will be happy to discuss post-16 courses and the opportunities they offer.

-Please also see the separate booklet 'Choosing your A-level Courses.'
+It is our intention that each student who applies for entry to Sixth Form is treated as an individual and that each student will have an individual informal interview to discuss their preferred choices in the Spring Term.
+Personal tutors, academic staff and careers advisors will be happy to discuss post-16 courses and the opportunities they offer.Please also see the separate booklet 'Choosing your A-level Courses.'